Bushcraft Home Page

 Saltwater Fly Fishing.

-The new frontier - saltwater fly fishing for sharks in the turbulent waters of Bass Strait.
+The new frontier - saltwater fly fishing for sharks in the turbulent tides of Bass Strait.

 The waters between southern Australia & Tasmania are broad and shallow and it’s even odds on what’s more dangerous, the lethally unpredictable seas or the hoards of sharks that cruise up and down this immense sandbar.

-Fifty minutes of constant fishing action as Steve Cooper and his mates swoff their way into fishing history.
+This is fifty minutes of constant fishing action as Steve Cooper and his mates swoff their way into the record books.

 An exciting new sportfishery has opened in Bass Strait: sharks on the fly.
 For southern-based swoffers this is a serious big fish option, one that tests both their skill and stamina.